bcxml/Alexa/README.md

 # Alexa-Local-Development

-Setting up a local Alexa Development Environment

-This document provides in depth instructions for setting up a Local Alexa Skill Development ENvironment.
+This document provides in depth instructions for setting up a Local Alexa Skill Development Environment.